 A full user-centered design process to re-conceive the Mighty product.
 Redesigned over six months, the platform was gradually rolled out to users throughout the following year.

 Embedded as the only agency resource on the founding team of CTO, CEO, two PMs, I lead all research, strategy, and design.
-The product concepts and initial wireframes are mine, though the final mockups are the work of Iñaki Soria and Becky Bochatey, as noted.
+The product concepts, wireframes and some visual design is mine, though final mockups are largely the work of Iñaki Soria and Becky Bochatey.

 The deluge of unicorn IPOs in the late 2010s introduced a new wave of investors to the world of venture capital.
 Mighty saw an opportunity and an obligation – to create a tool that could embody the discipline and principles of VC veterans, but in a modern, digital experience.